 Phone: +86-10-8518 8858 ext.
 3319

 Dean’s Distinguished Chair Professor of Marketing, Cheung Kong Graduate School of Business (CKGSB)

 Areas of Expertise: Big Data Marketing, Consumer Behavior and Trends, Customer Relationship Management, Digital Branding and Marketing, Dynamic Structural Models and Interactive Marketing Mix, E-commerce, Pricing Strategy, Social Commerce

-Professor Sun Baohong is the Dean’s Distinguished Chair Professor of Marketing and the Associate Dean for Americas at CKGSB.
+Professor Sun Baohong is the Dean’s Distinguished Chair Professor of Marketing at CKGSB.
 She also directs CKGSB’s Customer Information Management Center.
 Prior to joining CKGSB in 2011, Professor Sun was Carnegie Bosch Professor of Marketing at the Tepper School of Business of Carnegie Mellon University.
 Professor Sun received her PhD from the University of Southern California in 1997 and BA from Renmin University of China.